-- help other organisations provide you with health or social care - if you agree, to help other organisations provide you with other public services - Communicate with you in the capacity as a carer. - carry out internal audits and monitor the care we provide to ensure it is of the highest standard - monitor equality and diversity - we may use anonymised data to help train and educate our staff.
-Should we use identifiable personal data we would always obtain your consent. - respond to complaints - respond to gueries from our regulators such NHS Digital, the Care Quality Commission, the General Medical Council, the Audit Commission, the Nursing & Midwifery Council and the Health Service Ombudsman - conduct legal claims or seek legal advice - provide information to national registries that systematically collect data about particular conditions to help research which is only undertaken when consent is provided.
+- provide you with health or social care - help other organisations provide you with health or social care - if you agree, to help other organisations provide you with other public services - communicate with you and, if appropriate your next of kin, about your care - carry out internal audits and monitor the care we provide to ensure it is of the highest standard - monitor equality and diversity - we may use anonymised data to help train and educate our staff.
+Should we use identifiable personal data we would always obtain your consent. - respond to complaints - respond to queries from our regulators such NHS Digital, the Care Quality Commission, the General Medical Council, the Audit Commission, the Nursing & Midwifery Council and the Health Service Ombudsman - conduct legal claims or seek legal advice - provide information to national registries that systematically collect data about particular conditions to help research which is only undertaken when consent is provided.